 Virtually any business can sponsor an overseas worker.
-But first, the business has to have a sponsorship licence.
+But first, the business has to have a sponsor licence.

-If you consider applying for a sponsorship licence, you will need to demonstrate that you have
+As before, the employer applying for a licence will need to demonstrate that they have

 - a genuine business,